 The more I did this the more I experienced an improvement in my health.
-And the more I create a life aligned with who I truly am and what I want, the happier and more successful (on my own terms) I am.
-It's my greatest desire for my clients to get reconnected with themselves and gain access their own inner compass, their own guide to feeling good.
+And the more I create a life aligned with who I truly am and what I genuinely want, the happier and more successful (on my own terms) I am.
+In work to help my clients to get reconnected with themselves and learn to honor their true desires.
 That's how we get unstuck and figure all this career stuff out.

 Sound interesting?
 Look here to see how I can help and if my coaching is right for you

-Wanna know a bit more about me?
+Wanna know even more about me?
 You can read the longer backstory to how I found my way to coaching here.

 As for my professional history

 Some people are interested in the professional tid-bits and stuff I did before I found my calling in coaching.
 Here you go.

 When I think about it, I’ve been really lucky to do a lot of very different things.
 It’s helps me relate to people from many different perspectives and career experiences.

 I grew up in Canada and did my undergraduate work at the University of Toronto.
 For my Masters degree I went to The London School of Economics in the UK.
 Most of my education was in international development and economic policy, fascinating stuff I’m still very interested in.

 I worked in Europe for the United Nations (UNESCO in Paris and UNFAO in Rome).
 The bureaucracy was offset by daily lunch overlooking the Eiffel Tower/Colosseum, but not enough to keep me there.